 Will there be places for students to study on campus?

 If public health regulations and conditions permit, we plan to offer some student study space on campus this fall.
-Because we will need to convert most of the usual large study spaces, such as the Williams Reading Room and Hotung 3rd floor, to socially distanced classrooms, we likely will be able to provide only limited, socially distanced study space in seminar and small gathering rooms, on a prior reservation basis.
-Details will be posted later this summer.
+Because we will need to convert most of the usual large study spaces, such as the Williams Reading Room and Hotung 3rd floor, to physically-distanced classrooms, we likely will be able to provide only limited, physically-distanced study space in seminar and small gathering rooms, on a prior reservation basis.
+Details will be posted later this fall.